-The primary role of a customer service practitioner entails delivering exceptional products and services to their organisation's customers.
-At the heart of the training, is teaching apprentices how to deliver top-tier customer service through in-person interactions, digital platforms, or when visiting different places.
-The role is varied and could include handling enquiries, processing orders and payments, business development, troubleshooting or offering support.
-Apprentices may progress into team leadership roles, business administration roles, or move around the business because of their transferable skills.
+The primary role of an HR support apprentice involves delivering exceptional HR services to their organisation.
+At the heart of the training is teaching apprentices how to provide top-tier HR support through various channels, including in-person interactions, digital platforms, and on-site visits.
+The role is varied and could include handling employee enquiries, processing HR documentation, supporting recruitment and onboarding, assisting with employee relations, and contributing to HR projects and initiatives.
+Apprentices may progress into team leadership roles, further study such as at Level 5, or specialise into certain HR function roles.